 With a focus in Africa, Helios is accelerating access to modern energy in some of the poorest communities in the world, utilizing renewable sources such as solar or biomass, and serving small-scale enterprises such as farms, agri-processing businesses and shops, as well as to schools, hospitals and households.

 Helios’ approach is pioneering.
 Working with local communities, the private sector, and international development organisations, we provide three things:

 - the expertise to overcome barriers to the development of modern energy

 - a framework of social enterprises within which energy projects can mature and become financially sustainable

-- a “de-risked” conduit for applying funding from, for example, corporate social responsibility programmes, development agencies and equity funds to carefully selected projects that supply affordable energy to poor communities on a sustainable basis.
+- a “de-risked” conduit for applying funding from both public development agencies and private funds to carefully selected projects that supply affordable energy to poor communities on a sustainable basis.